Brian N. Chin

 Currently Working On

-• A funding proposal exploring socioeconomic disparities in veterinary care decision-making
+• An SPSSI-funded study on socioeconomic disparities in veterinary care decision-making and links to caregiver mental health.

 • An accessible, accelerated online course in research methods and statistics — see a curated sample of lab assignments here